Geborgen/nordic-souls/README.md

 #### Installing Wabbajack

-Once you have completed pre-installation, download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases) and place it in a folder near or at the root of your drive, such as `C:\Wabbajack`. **Do not place it in Program Files, on your desktop, or in your downloads folder.**
+Once you have completed pre-installation, download the [latest version of Wabbajack](https://www.wabbajack.org/) and place it in a folder near or at the root of your drive, such as `C:\Wabbajack`. **Do not place it in Program Files, on your desktop, or in your downloads folder.**

 #### Downloading and Installing the List

 Downloading and installing Nordic Souls can take a long time depending on your internet connection and PC specs.
 I recommend you install it on an SSD, as everything will go much faster.
 Complete the steps below for installation.

 1. Create a folder near the root of your drive called `Nordic Souls`.
-2. Download the .wabbajack file and open it.
+2. Open Wabbajack, go to `Browse Modlists`, find Nordic Souls, and click the download arrow.
+Alternatively, download the .wabbajack file from this repository, add it to your Wabbajack folder, and open it.
 3. Set your installation folder to the folder you made in step 1 (e.g. `C:\Nordic Souls`).
 5. Your downloads folder should be set automatically.
-If it isn’t, set it to `Nordic Souls\downloads`.
+If it isn’t, set it to either `Nordic Souls\downloads` or another location.
+It can even be on another drive.
 6. Click the start button to begin.
 Follow any prompts on-screen. *Reiterating from earlier: if you do not have Nexus Premium, you will have to manually click through each mod.
 There are over 800 mods.*
 7. Wait.
 It may take an hour or more depending on your connection.
 Read the rest of the readme and take a nap.
 If you have any errors during installation, see below.
 Otherwise, carry on to [post-installation](#post-installation) when completed.